 We train employees across the entire Group for digital transformation that can promote user-centric reform and to become well informed about digital matters.
 We do this by instilling consideration for digital transformation and behavioral patterns through the introduction of Activity Based Working (ABW) and support services for Business Process Re-engineering (BPR) and data utilization for our business departments.

-Further, we are committed to practically and extensively developing human resources equipped with knowledge of digital technologies applicable in their businesses.
+We are committed to practically and extensively developing human resources equipped with knowledge of digital technologies applicable in their businesses.
 For example, Degipro Knowledge Leaders working in both the business division and the advertising digital division share their knowledge regarding the digital promotion of businesses.
 A cross-departmental data utilization team has been formed to integrate the data possessed by different departments.
 In addition, business intelligence (BI) tools have been developed to enable employees to use data based on the same indicators.

 In addition, we offer a training program on data utilization for Group employees.
 Many different programs on methods for big data analysis, methods for dashboard development with the use of BI tools, statistics, machine learning and other subjects of data science are provided in an effort to develop human resources equipped with knowledge of data utilization to facilitate data-driven management.